“It’s very upsetting that they think 3p will make a difference”

 It’s also impossible to manage.
 It means always shopping in the reduced section and bargain-hunting to make your money stretch so that you can pay for meals, travel and other essentials.
 If you, your children or parents have allergies it means you have to adapt your diet so that no-one lacks the required nutrients, so it’s harder to stay healthy on a stretched budget.
 It also impacts what hygiene products you can buy, and their quality.
 If you have fibroids or cysts with constant bleeding, it’s an expensive affair."

 Charities like Bloody Good Period are therefore needed to fill the government gap in support to those seeking asylum - individuals legally barred from getting a job, whilst given £118.80 in a standard 4-week month, a total that is extremely difficult to stretch even when being extremely careful.
-Bloody Good Period alone has seen a huge increase in demand in the last year, donating over 60,000 packs of pads since March alone.
+Bloody Good Period alone has seen a huge increase in demand in the last year.

 People with periods should not be forced into having terrible periods, using potentially inappropriate and harmful alternatives to pads or tampons, using period products for far too long, or using nothing at all because they are not given liveable monetary support.
 This is not an issue that should be being solved by small charities and the goodwill of donors, especially when billions of pounds can be quickly spent, for example, through VIP procurement channels on PPE.
 But that is the situation we face today in the UK.